Successful coaching doesn’t happen by accident, and even the best coaching tools can fail to deliver results without a proper game plan.

 If you know what your key steps are and are keen to follow along with your $1 trial, the following tips can help you put it all together:

-- Browse your Expansion Library for adaptable coaching exercises that might suit your client and plan.
+- Browse your Expansion library for adaptable coach tools that might suit your client and plan.

 - Take some inspiration from Quenza’s ready-made Expansion Pathways to decide on intervals, timing, and stages for your plan